JamesByers/g_load_clean_and_analyse_data_with_Excel/README.md

 ### By the end of this block, you will be able:

 * Load various types of data files into Excel
-* Clean the data with Excel by correcting defects in the data
+* Clean data with Excel
 * Analye the data with Excel

 ### Scope